Spire Tunbridge Wells Hospital, Kent is offering a new treatment for chronic reflux disease (GORD) using the latest LINX® System.

 The LINX® System offers a new treatment option for GORD using laparoscopy or key hole surgery

-“Spire Tunbridge Wells is the leading independent sector provider for the Linx procedure in the UK.
-The consultant upper GI surgeon, Mr Nicholas Boyle, has made a real effort to develop a multi-disciplinary service which addresses the sometimes complex needs of the chronic reflux patient in a very positive way.
-Torax Medical are very happy to work in partnership to support the Spire Tunbridge Wells reflux service as it continues to develop and improve in the future"
+“Spire Tunbridge Wells is one of the most successful private LINX® providers in the UK.
+Mr Nicholas Boyle has made considerable effort to develop a multi-disciplinary service which addresses the complex needs of the chronic reflux patient in a very positive way.
+Torax Medical (manufacturer of the LINX® System) is delighted to continue working in partnership to support the Spire Tunbridge Wells Hospital reflux service.”

 "Gastro-Oesophageal Reflux and hiatus hernias are incredibly common and many people suffer terrible symptoms every day of their lives.
 Some of these symptoms can be difficult to diagnose and are sometimes misdiagnosed.
 Medical treatments including powerful antacid medications often don't work.
-Indeed, approximately 1% of all adults in the UK suffer significancy daily symptoms despite taking all available medical treatments.
+Indeed, approximately 1% of all adults in the UK suffer significant daily symptoms, despite taking all available medical treatments.

-The LINX procedure is increasingly establishing itself as a therapeutic option offered to patients in specialist centres.
-Over 2500 patients have undergone LINX surgery worldwide and the evidence accumulated over more than five years has been consistently very encouraging.
-The procedure is safe and very effective and more and more and more patients are choosing this option.
+The LINX® procedure is increasingly establishing itself as a therapeutic option offered to patients in specialist centres.
+Over 2,500 patients have undergone LINX® surgery worldwide and the evidence accumulated over more than five years has been consistently very encouraging.
+The procedure is safe and very effective and increasingly more patients are choosing this option.

-For those patients seeking a permanent and minimally invasive solution to their symptoms and who either don't want to take drugs longterm or in whom they are ineffective the LINX appears to be the most exciting development we've seen for twenty years"
+For those patients seeking a permanent and minimally invasive solution to their symptoms and who either don't want to take drugs long-term or in whom they are ineffective, the LINX® System appears to be the most exciting development we've seen for 20 years".

-Mr Nicholas Boyle, Consultant Upper GI Surgeon at Sppire Tunbridge Wells Hospital
+Mr Nicholas Boyle, Consultant Upper GI Surgeon at Spire Tunbridge Wells Hospital

 What is Gastro-Oesophageal Reflux Disease (GORD)?